|

 .

-derivative acts on the field, the corresponding functional derivative
+When a derivative acts on the field, the corresponding functional

 Substituting this back into the chain rule and collecting indices, we obtain

-the delta functions and onto the functional derivatives; surface terms
+moving derivatives off the delta functions and onto the functional

 is also antisymmetric: